yesco/TrekLauncher/README.md

 # TrekLauncher

 A Star Trek inspired Android Launcher/Homescreen

 Getting distracted by all the icons on your desktop?

-Did you know you put it up there on the right side, but the icon now moved because you uninstalled an unrelated app?
+*I knew I put it up there on the right side, but the icon now moved because you uninstalled an unrelated app?*

-Are you panning through your various home screens clutter by too many icons?
+*Are you panning through your various home screens clutter by too many icons?*

 ## Then you need TrekLaucnher

 Or not.
 But this is my solution.
 I've sucesssfully used and loved the Niagara Launcher, that gives you a simple list of your most used apps.
 However, on tablets it looks like crap, and the font is too small, and I don't want icons.

 This laucner you can set as your Home Screen / Main Launcher, and it is Star Trek designed inspired.